openturns/openturns/paper/paper.md

 Its active community provides additional support and resources through a Discourse forum and its website.

+## Statement of need

+UQ plays a critical role in robust decision-making during the design and operation of complex systems.
+It encompasses probabilistic modeling (multivariate distributions, stochastic processes), sampling, functional algebra, uncertainty propagation, sensitivity analysis, reliability, optimization, inverse problems, and surrogate modeling.
+Validated, well-tested and well-documented methods are essential for teaching, academic research, and industrial applications.
+However, many probabilistic modeling libraries are domain-specific, focusing on fields such as mechanical engineering, computational fluid dynamics, or hydrology, which limits the sharing of best practices.
+This underscores the need for a general-purpose, cross-disciplinary framework for probabilistic modeling.

+Of course, other Python packages exist for Monte-Carlo sampling and other numerical methods [@virtanen2020scipy], statistical modeling [@seabold2010statsmodels], machine learning [@pedregosa2011scikit], for providing UQ test functions [@Wicaksono2023], and for quasi-Monte Carlo methods [@roy2023quasi] (among others).
+One of the goals of OpenTURNS is to provide a consistent interface to these tasks in the UQ context.

 # Features

 OpenTURNS provides a wide range of multivariate probabilistic modeling
-features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), distributions defined by conditioning.
+features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), and distributions defined by conditioning.
 It is also possible to determine exactly any univariate push-forward distribution (for example, the exact distribution of the cosine of a distribution).
 User-defined distributions can be easily implemented and integrated natively.

-This powerful library allows multivariate distributions to be sampled easily and very efficiently using general sampling algorithms (Monte Carlo, LHS, and optimized LHS).
+Multivariate distributions can be sampled using general sampling algorithms (Monte Carlo, LHS, and optimized LHS).
-It also provides quasi-random sequences based on widely used methods (Quasi–Monte Carlo low-discrepancy sequences such as Sobol’ or Halton) for function exploration.
+OpenTURNS also provides quasi–Monte Carlo low-discrepancy sequences (such as Sobol’ or Halton) for integration and model analysis.

 In addition, OpenTURNS offers modeling features for stationary and non-stationary stochastic processes (ARMA processes, Gaussian